mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 > are already other dock widgets registered.
 So `setCentralWidget` should be
 > the first function that you call when adding dock widgets.

+## Custom Close Handling

+Normally clicking the close button of a dock widget will just hide the widget and the user can show it again using the `toggleView()` action of the dock widget.
+This is meant for user interfaces with a static amount of widgets.
+But the advanced docking system also supports dynamic dock widgets that will get deleted on close.
+If you set the dock widget flag `DockWidgetDeleteOnClose` for a certain dock widget, then it will be deleted as soon as you close this dock widget.
+This enables the implementation of user interfaces with dynamically created editors, like in word processing applications or source code development tools.

+When an entire area is closed, the default behavior is to hide the dock widgets it contains regardless of the `DockWidgetDeleteOnClose` flag except if there is only one dock widget.
+In this special case, the `DockWidgetDeleteOnClose` flag is followed.
+This behavior can be changed by setting the `DockWidgetForceCloseWithArea` flag to all the dock widgets that needs to be closed with their area.

 ## Styling